jzdscience/icefall_math_ml_and_speech_recog/egs/librispeech/ASR/conformer_ctc2_all/README.txt

 basically, it will first download voice data, lexicon, lm, etcs into `icefall\egs\librispeech\ASR\download\` ... then prepare and save data to
 `icefall\egs\librispeech\ASR\data\`

-WARNING: You do not need to do anything else unless it throw error, which is very likely!
+WARNING1: You do not need to do anything else unless it throw error, which is very likely!
+WARNING2: Even everything is correct, data preparation takes 5-8 hours

 B. Training
 1. cd to icefall\egs\librispeech\ASR\conformer_ctc2_all